The Cost and Health Benefits of Senior Living Nutrition

-The high cost of food is making it difficult for Canadians to eat well.
-Seniors in particular, especially those who live alone, are at an increased risk for health problems associated with poor nutrition.
+The high cost of food is making it difficult for seniors to eat well across North America.
+Seniors in Canada in particular, especially those who live alone, are at an increased risk for health problems associated with poor nutrition.

 Learn more about the cost and health benefits of senior living nutrition.

 The Rising Cost of Food in North America

 According to Statistics Canada, vegetable prices are up 18.2% and fresh fruit prices are up 12.9% compared to last year.
 Meat has also skyrocketed, up 6.6%.
 Overall, food inflation rates are predicted to rise between 2-4% in the coming years, resulting in an increase of approximately $345 per person according to The Food Price Report.